 Surveying

-Before giving you a mortgage, your lender will instruct a survey to confirm the price you're paying for the property is appropriate.
+Your lender will instruct a survey to confirm the price you're paying for the property is appropriate.
 The most common types of survey are:

 Basic mortgage valuation

 This is for the lender's own purposes to confirm the property provides security for the loan.

 Homebuyer's report

 This provides brief information on the property's condition.
 The report will include comments on the property's defects and the valuer's opinion as to its marketability.

 Full structural survey

 This report is the most comprehensive survey it is based on a detailed examination of the property.
-Solicitors Before going ahead with a property purchase you may need to appoint a solicitor or conveyancer to act on your behalf.
+Solicitors You may need to appoint a solicitor or conveyancer to act on your behalf.
 They will undertake the legal work required to ensure the ownership (title) of the property and land transfers successfully.
 If you don't already have a solicitor who undertakes conveyancing work, we can recommend one using a specialist company that provides access to a nationwide network of solicitors.
 Some lenders will offer to pay for the basic mortgage valuation as an incentive.
 You may also want to consider one of the more detailed surveys, depending on the age and condition of the property.
 In most cases you can use the same surveyor to carry out both surveys, but there's nothing to stop you appointing an independent surveyor should you choose to do so.
 We can help you do this.

 Solicitors, valuers and surveyors are not regulated by the Financial Conduct Authority.
 What else do you need to know - Tax implications Tax relief on interest costs Previously, landlords could deduct all finance costs from their rental income, with net profits taxed at the landlord's marginal rate.
-In April 2017 tax relief for finance costs started to reduce.
-The reduction is being phased in up until April 2021, when this will be restricted to a basic rate tax credit, currently 20%.
-Wear and tear Since April 2016, when wear and tear rules were last updated, landlords can only reclaim the actual cost of furnishings that have been replaced in the tax year.
+In April 2017 Tax relief for finance costs started to reduce.
+The reduction is being phased in up until 2021, when this will be restricted to a basic rate tax credit, currently 20%.
+Wear and tear From April 2016, the "wear and tear" allowance, where a landlord could claim 10% of their rent as tax relief for wear and tear, was replaced by a system that only allows landlords to reclaim the actual cost of furnishings that have been replaced in the tax year.
 You also have to provide receipts showing what was replaced.

 This information does not constitute tax advice.
-For more details on how this will affect your circumstance you should consult with an independent tax adviser.
+For more details on how this will affect your circumstances you should consult with an independent tax adviser.
 HM Revenue and Customs practice and the law relating to taxation are complex and subject to individual circumstances and changes which cannot be foreseen.
 Protecting your Investment It's important to protect your property, its contents, and your ability to keep up with your mortgage repayments should the unexpected happen.